Value System of God & Theology Q&A

 A value system is the complete collection of things you care about in life.
 We have many opinions and preferences.
 Some we hold strongly, others not so much.
 Each of these things holds some level of value to us.
 These values motivate our actions.
 Taken as a whole, we can call them our value system.

-What is God's value system?
+What is the value system of God?

 What is theology?